RedisLabs/redislabs-docs/content/kubernetes/deployment/quick-start.md

 ## Create a Redis Enterprise cluster (REC)

-A Redis Enterprise cluster (REC) is created by with a  `RedisEnterpriseCluster` custom resource that contains cluster's specifications.
+A Redis Enterprise cluster (REC) is created from a `RedisEnterpriseCluster` custom resource that contains cluster specifications.

 The following example creates a minimal Redis Enterprise cluster.
 See the [RedisEnterpriseCluster API reference](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/redis_enterprise_cluster_api.md) for more information on the various options available.